-Provided that you study at a United States, Canadian or British university/college, you are very welcome to apply.
-The application process is the same for U.S., Canadian and British citizens as for international students, so you do not need to submit any additional documents.
-However, you may need to obtain a visa for Germany and make sure that you will be allowed to re-enter the U.S., Canada or the UK after the internship.
+Provided that you study at a United States, Canadian, British or Irish university/college, you are very welcome to apply.
+The application process is the same for U.S., Canadian, British or Irish citizens as for international students, so you do not need to submit any additional documents.
+However, you may need to obtain a visa for Germany and make sure that you will be allowed to re-enter the U.S., Canada, the UK or Irland after the internship.
 For visa-related information, visit the website of the German Federal Foreign Office.

 Attention German Citizenship holders: You are only eligible to apply if you can prove that you have been living outside of Germany for six years or more.